 Race relations at home and abroad

-In his essays George Orwell alluded to the oft-quoted assertion that American GIs were “oversexed, overpaid and over here”.
-But he qualified this with the observation that: “the general consensus of opinion is that the only American soldiers with decent manners are Negroes.”
+In his essays, George Orwell alluded to the oft-quoted assertion that American GIs were “oversexed, overpaid, and over here”.
+But he qualified this with the observation that: “the consensus is that the only American soldiers with decent manners are Negroes.”

 The black American servicemen were welcomed into the leisure time of their British hosts in ways that spread solidarity.
 A former Black GI, Cleother Hathcock, remembers:

 At that time the Jitterbug was in and the Blacks would get a buggin’ and the English just loved that.
 We would go into a dance hall and just take over the place because everybody wanted to learn how to do that American dance, the Jitterbug.
 They went wild over that.

 The town did not share the US Army’s segregationist attitudes.
 According to the author Anthony Burgess, who spent time in Bamber Bridge during the war, when US military authorities demanded that the town’s pubs impose a color bar, the landlords responded with signs that read: “Black Troops Only”.
 The extent to which this rankled the white American troops is shown by the comments of a lieutenant:

 One thing I noticed here and which I don’t like is the fact that the English don’t draw any color line.
 The English must be pretty ignorant.
 I can’t see how a white girl could associate with a negro.

 This sort of attitude exemplifies the particular resentment over the way Black troops openly fraternized with white British women – and many of the confrontations during this period were sparked by the ease of interracial relationships in a British rather than American context.

 The military authorities tried to push back against this by imposing Jim Crow segregation in Britain, so that when the Black American world heavyweight boxing champion Joe Louis visited on a propaganda tour in 1944 he encountered blatant discrimination from the troops he was visiting, as he had at home.